skip to navigationskip to main content

 • postage from the Royal Mail

-• rents (can also be standard)
+• rents (commercial rents can be standard)

 If the purchase is from a business that is not VAT registered then the code is exempt.